-But what is the real cost of social media usage on our mental well-being?
+But what is the real cost of using social media, despite its effects on our mental health?

-But how does one find the balance?
+But how do we find the balance between the positive and negative?
 What amount of scrolling is healthy?
-Should you spend hours scrolling at all?
+Should we spend hours scrolling at all?

 This Article Contains: